flowplug/category-theory-alife/README.md

 of writing within the individual.
 I have coded some of the models given in Eliasmith's 1991 "Neural Engineering" as a starting point in this regard.
    I am new to Category Theory.
-Would somebody please let me know if the induced function in ACT-artificial-life.pdf is correctly condstructed as a product?
+Would somebody please let me know if the induced function in ACT-artificial-life.pdf is correctly constructed as a product?
 Maybe a co-product would have been correct.
-Anyway, the document does have graphics of the data produced by digh_vocal.py.
+Anyway, the document does have graphs of the data produced by digh_vocal.py.